Richardaeld/Fat_Racoon_Kitchen/README.md

     + From, Personal click the **name of app** created in Heroku.
     + Click **Deploy**.
     + Click **GitHub** from "deployment method" section.
-    + Enter your GitHub informaion and the name of the cloned repository into the "Connect to GitHub" section.
+    + Enter your GitHub information and the name of the cloned repository into the "Connect to GitHub" section.
 + Share env.py information with Heroku.
     + Click **Settings**
     + Click **Reveal Config Vars** of "Config Vars" section